“Hard skills get you hired, but no soft skills will get you fired.”

 Research from Eastern Kentucky University also found that the top soft skills for business executives include integrity, courtesy, social skills, communication, flexibility, teamwork, responsibility, work ethic, positive attitude, and professionalism.

-Here are 120+ examples of the top soft skills for your resume that employers value:
+Here are 120+ examples of the best soft skills for your resume that employers value:

 - Being Ethical